 Started working on the topics listing.
 I have been using the fast jsGrid library.

-As you can see, there is a lot more space in the column "actions".
 The first action is "Export the topic as a DITA ZIP file", indicated by the disk icon.
-Other actions may be:

 Show in HTML Preview